WoodyChang21/MCP/README.md

 This repository is organized in a logical progression that takes you from MCP basics to advanced implementations:

-## What You'll Build

-By the end of this tutorial, you'll have built a **production-ready Streamlit application** that demonstrates the full power of MCP + LangChain integration:
+By the end of this tutorial, you'll have built a **Streamlit application** that demonstrates the full power of MCP + LangChain integration:

 ![Tako MCP Demo](tako_mcp.gif)